BDC Hamburger Icon

 Open row

-“You have to trust in something, your gut, destiny, life, karma, whatever.
-This approach has never let me down, and it has made all the difference in my life,” said Steve Jobs, the late CEO of tech innovator Apple.
+Decisions play a massive role in the life cycle of every business, no matter the size of the company or the stakes of the decision.
+As Apple’s late CEO Steve Jobs once said, “You have to trust in something, your gut, destiny, life, karma, whatever.
+This approach has never let me down, and it has made all the difference in my life.”

 Making business decisions based on gut instincts

 Intuition can play an essential role in your business.
 Trusting your intuition can help in many ways, such as not agreeing to a risky deal because your gut was telling you something wasn’t right.
-Some of the ways you can rely on your intuition may include:
+Some of the ways you can rely on your intuition may include the following:

 • When you first meet someone, take a minute while talking with them to see how you feel about the person.
 Remember, if your gut is telling you something isn’t right, it probably isn’t.